2. MATLAB Programming

 Download this MathWorks provided quick reference on MATLAB: matlab-basic-functions-reference.pdf

-MATLAB (MATrix LABoratory) is a data analysis, prototyping, and visualization tool with built-in support for matrices and matrix operations, excellent graphics capabilities, and a high-level programming language and development environment.
-MATLAB has become very popular with engineers, scientists, and researchers in both industry and academia.
+MATLAB [1] (name taken from MATrix LABoratory) is a high-level programming language and development environment well suited for numerical problem solving, data analysis, prototyping, and visualization.
+MATLAB has become very popular with engineers, scientists, and researchers in industry and academia.
 Three features of MATLAB make it stand out:

 1. Matrix and vector support